Disability Living Allowance - introduction

 Disability Living Allowance to be replaced with new benefit

-Disability Living Allowance (DLA) is to be replaced with a new Personal Independence Payment (PIP) from 2014.
+Disability Living Allowance (DLA) is to be replaced with a new Personal Independence Payment (PIP).
 This follows a major government consultation exercise, which received more than 5,000 responses.

 The new benefit will remain a non-means tested, non-taxable cash benefit claimed by people with disabilities whether they are in or out of work.